Scaling Self-Supervised and Cross-Modal Pretraining for Volumetric CT Transformers

 Following standard practice, both image and text inputs are projected into a shared latent space, and retrieval is performed by computing cosine similarity between modality embeddings.
 For CT-RATE, we use the validation split and evaluate recall-based retrieval metrics at various thresholds (Recall@K).
 The Merlin benchmark further enables analysis of report section granularity, providing Findings-to-Image and Impressions-to-Image retrieval tasks on its provided test split.
 We additionally evaluate a combined setting where both sections are jointly encoded to form a unified query representation.

 All experiments are conducted using the pretrained SPECTRE encoder, Qwen3-0.6B Embedding model with LoRA adapters, and SigLIP projection heads without additional adaptation.
 Baselines include CT-CLIP~\cite{hamamci_foundation_2024} and the Merlin foundation model~\cite{blankemeier_merlin_2024}, as well as OpenCLIP~\cite{cherti_reproducible_2023} and BioMedCLIP~\cite{zhang_biomedclip_2025}.
-Quantitative results are summarized in \cref{tab:full report retrieval} and \cref{tab: merlin retrieval}, while UMAP visualizations of the joint embedding space of SPECTRE are provided in the \emph{Supplementary Material}.
+Quantitative results are summarized in \cref{tab:full report retrieval} and \cref{tab: merlin retrieval}.
+Several ablation studies on the effects of report noise, report length, CT voxel spacings, as well as results from other SigLIP-based models and UMAP visualizations of the joint embedding space of SPECTRE are provided in the \emph{Supplementary Material}.